Syncano/syncano-testing-examples/README.md

   .catch((error) => console.log('Global error:\n', error));
 ```

-Now we have saved our test data in file!
-We will use that file in a tests to get names of instance and script.
+Now we have saved our test data in a file!
+We will use that file in our tests to get the `script` and `Instance` names.

-We are missing only a cleanup routine.
-So let's create a script that will delete our instance after we test on it.
+We are only missing a cleanup routine.
+So let's create a script that will delete our `Instance` after we've used it to run our tests.
-We gonna reuse `createInstancje.js` file and create a new one with just small modifications, naming it `deleteInstancje.js`;
+We're gonna reuse `createInstancje.js` file and create a new one with just small modifications, naming it `deleteInstancje.js`;

 ```javascript
 const deleteInstance = (user, instanceName) => {